Ceici92/CeciliasBlog/content/posts/Lab4.md

 In order to add physics to this virtual object, I set up the Velocity Tracker in the OVRCameraRig.
-I copied the OVRAnchorVelocityEstimator from the VRTK github, and added it to the Linked Alias Association Collection.
+I copied the OVRAnchorVelocityEstimator from the VRTK Github, and added it to the Linked Alias Association Collection.
 I added as its components the CenterEye, the LeftHand and the RightHand Anchores, and set their references :

 ![alt Text](https://github.com/Ceici92/HugoBlog/blob/master/docs/images/Lab4/VR13.png?raw=true "")